nikhilar98/contentShare/README.md

 - **Backend**:
   - Node.js with Express.js for server-side logic and RESTful API endpoints.
+  - JWT for user authentication.
   - MongoDB for data storage and management.
 - **Frontend**:
-  - React and interactive user interfaces with a responsive design.
+  - React.js for interactive user interfaces.
   - Material UI for UI components.
+  - CSS for responsive design.
 - **Communication**:
   - RESTful APIs for inter-service communication.